Distances for Markov Chains, and Their Differentiation: Algorithm and Complexity

-The complexity of one pass of computing $\dW^\epsilon<C_k>{m^\setX_i, m^\setY_j}$ is $O(n_s n m)$ where $n_s$ is the number of iterations necessary for the sinkhorn computation to converge.
+The complexity of one pass of computing $\dW^\epsilon<C_k>{m^\setX_i, m^\setY_j}$ is $O(n_s n m)$ where $n_s$ is the number of iterations necessary for the Sinkhorn computation to converge.

-Thus the total complexity of this algorithm is $O\left(n_s n_d (n m)^2\right)$, where $n_d$ is the number of iterations needed to converge.
+Thus, the total complexity of this algorithm is $O\left(n_s n_d (n m)^2\right)$, where $n_d$ is the number of iterations needed to converge.

-\paragraph{Backward pass – computation of the gradient: $k$ small.} If the distance was computed for a finite (small) depth-$k$, we can use Pytorch’s automatic differentiation engine \citep{pytorch}: since all operations done are succesive \glspl{sinkhorn}, we only implement the differentiation of a \gls{sinkhorn} according to \citep[Proposition 4.6 and 9.2]{peyreComputationalOT2018}, and use the automatic differentiation engine to apply the chain rule, to compute the full gradient of the distance.
+\paragraph{Backward pass – computation of the gradient: $k$ finite} If the distance was computed for a finite (small) depth-$k$, we can use PyTorch’s automatic differentiation engine \citep{pytorch}: since all operations done are successive \glspl{sinkhorn}, we only implement the differentiation of a \gls{sinkhorn} according to \citep[Proposition 4.6 and 9.2]{peyreComputationalOT2018}, and use the automatic differentiation engine to apply the chain rule, to compute the full gradient of the distance.

 Note that this approach only works for a small $k$: the subsequent chain rule applications induce risk of numerical error, as well as the usual problems associated with big differentiation graphs, e.g., high memory footprint, risk of gradient vanishing or explosion, etc.